Eoel-Meles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `$USERNAME` or `$USER` - variables are to show the username of the system

 `OLDPWD` - variable that contain the last directory we were in

+`wc` - word count, used to count the number of lines or word